 Some of the last warm days of summer are fast falling behind us, though that needn't stop you from checking out some of the exciting new shows that are ahead in the coming months.
-Coldplay Past Event Like List is set to open the newly christened Climate Pledge Arena, where Imagine Dragons Past Event Like List will make a tour stop next year.
+Coldplay Past Event List is set to open the newly christened Climate Pledge Arena, where Imagine Dragons Past Event List will make a tour stop next year.
 Read on for all the details you need to know for those and other events, plus a new COVID requirement that was put into place this week for large outdoor gatherings.

 Tickets go on sale at 10 am unless otherwise noted.